maekitalo/tntnet/doc/man/ecpp.7.markdown

 `<%args>...</%args>`
-  Defines GET or POST parameters recieved by the component.
+  Defines GET or POST parameters received by the component.

   Each argument has a name and optionally a default value.
 The default value is delimited by '=' from the name.
 A single argument definition followed by a